 The Grizzly Way promotes respect, integrity and excellence as core values in an effort to support the PBIS philosophy.
 The Grizzly Way Behavior Matrix outlines school wide behavioral expectations and norms while the Behavioral Management Process details how problem behaviors are addressed and managed.

 It is the goal of Mesa Ridge High School Administration to be fair and consistent when processing disciplinary referrals and when considering consequences for behavioral infractions.
 Refer to the student handbook, The Grizzly Way Behavior Matrix, and the Behavioral Management Process located in the right sidebar for detailed information pertaining to discipline management protocol.

 Class Orientation 20-2021

-Class orientations for Cohort A and B were presented on October 6 and 9, 2020.
-The orientation presentation provided a brief overview of office staff, daily preparation for in-person learning, daily routine, emergency preparedness, student code of conduct/behavior expectations, and attendance expectations.
+The orientation presentation provides a brief overview of office staff, daily preparation for in-person learning, daily routine, emergency preparedness, student code of conduct/behavior expectations, and attendance expectations.
 The Discipline Office team encourages all students and parents/guardians to refer to this presentation and the student handbook to familiarize themselves with school expectations and practices.